Position

 • Administer specialized infusion therapies, including chemotherapy, antibiotics, and other intravenous medications.

-• Monitor patients for adverse reactions to infusion therapies and manage any complications that arise.
+• Monitor patients during infusion treatments to assess for adverse reactions and manage any complications that arise.

-• Collaborate with physicians, pharmacists, and other healthcare professionals to develop and implement individualized care plans.
+• Collaborate with a multidisciplinary team, including physicians, pharmacists, and other healthcare professionals, to develop and implement individualized patient care plans.

-• Educate patients and their families about infusion therapies, potential side effects, and self-care techniques.
+• Educate patients and their families about infusion treatments, potential side effects, and post-treatment care.

-• Maintain accurate and detailed patient records, including infusion therapy administration and patient responses.
+• Maintain accurate and detailed patient records, including infusion treatment plans, progress notes, and medication administration records.

 Qualifications